SchoolOfCode/bc13_w9_project-backend-l-the-cool-j-s-1/README.md

 ## The .env file and .gitignore

-`.env` has been added to your `.gitignore` file.
+`.env` has to be added to your `.gitignore` file.
 You don't want sensitive database credentials being pushed up to GitHub!

 ```
 node_modules